China's spurned mistresses can't be relied on to bust graft - paper

 Zhao has become something of a national anti-hero, eliciting condemnation from those who called her behaviour immoral even as others commended her for her hand in bringing down Lei.

-The People's Daily editorial was met with scepticism by some Weibo users who joked that mistresses were the real heroes in the fight against graft.
+The People's Daily editorial was met with skepticism by some Weibo users who joked that mistresses were the real heroes in the fight against graft.

 "In this very special country, mistresses make a bigger contribution to anti-corruption than so-called public security authorities," said one user, who used the moniker "Xie Peng is Xie Peng."